DoctorKhan/The-Social-Game-Book/src/20_part/160_divide_conquer_architecture_division.md

 The pattern reached new levels of psychological precision during the Industrial Revolution, when factory owners discovered they could break male-dominated unions by hiring women at lower wages, turning gender into a weapon against worker solidarity.
 This same principle was weaponized by the Bolsheviks, who allied with poor peasants against the middle class to eliminate potential resistance, then turned on their peasant allies once power was consolidated.

-**The cosmic realization:** I wasn't just looking at history; I was looking at the continuous refinement of a single, devastating technology of power that exploited something fundamental about human tribal psychology.
+**The great realization:** I wasn't just looking at history; I was looking at the continuous refinement of a single, devastating technology of power that exploited something fundamental about human tribal psychology.

 The key insight was the **sincere believer trap**.
 Elites didn't need to share the weaker group's ideology; they only needed to support their cause *just enough* to trigger a reaction from the stronger group.
 Both sides would then focus on fighting each other, exhausting their energy and preventing the formation of a unified opposition that could challenge the elite.